 - What are the rules on deducting contributions?

-- How do I invest my IRA?
+- How can I invest my IRA?

 - What happens if I withdraw the money early?

 - When do I have to take the money out of an IRA?

 - What are the fees on an IRA?

 An IRA helps you minimize your taxes when saving for retirement.

 A Traditional IRA allows you to contribute up to a certain amount each year and (usually—there are some limitations) deduct your contributions from your income taxes.
 The money grows tax free until you withdraw it, usually at retirement.
 Then you pay taxes in the year you withdraw money.

 A Roth IRA uses post-tax money and allows you to later withdraw your contributions and earnings tax free.

 Your individual financial situation may influence whether a Roth IRA or a Traditional IRA makes more sense (and over certain income levels you can’t contribute to a Roth).
 In general, Traditional IRAs are best when you are in your prime money-making years and can make good use of tax deductions.
 Roth IRAs are best when earn less and think your tax rates will go up in the future.